taskiranumut/vue3-bookmark-collection/README.md

 3. Compiles and hot-reloads for development, ➪ `npm run serve`
 4. Compiles and minifies for production, ➪ `npm run build`

 The mockAPI endpoint is public.
-If you want to create your own endpoint, you can create it for free via [mockAPI](https://mockapi.io/).
+If you want to create your own endpoint, you can create it for free via [mockAPI Magic link](https://mockapi.io/clone/614b8a9be4cc2900179eb133).
 You can implement the created endpoint to `src/utils/appAxios.js`.

 HTTP requests can be managed in `src/store/actions.js` if another database of its own is to be used.